There are a lot of things that you can do in order to improve your money mindset.

 You can read or listen to books now, so there are limited excuses for not reading more.

 Automating your finances might be one of the easiest ways to get on top of your money.

-Set up an automatic savings amount every month and live off the rest of the money left over.
+Set up an automatic monthly savings amount and live off the rest of the money left over.
 This is the idea of paying yourself first before sending your money to everyone else.

-Automate your bills and repayments, so you don’t have to think about it anymore, it’s all done for you.
-If nothing else this will free up your time and stress from having to do it manually every week, month or year.
+Automate your bills and repayments so you don’t have to think about it anymore; it’s all done for you.
+This will free up your time and stress from having to do it manually every week, month or year.

 8.Track your finances